jmarqb/Technical_Test_API_Gateways_Device/readme.md

 ## Test
 ***
 To ensure everything is working as expected, this project includes several integration tests using Jest.
-To run these tests, follow these steps:
+Before running the tests, make sure you are connected to a database as these are integration tests and they require database access.To run these tests, follow these steps:

 Make sure you have all the project dependencies installed.
 If you haven't yet, you can do this with the `npm install` command.
 Run the TEST using the next command: